Who can apply for a Queen Elizabeth Commonwealth Scholarship (QECS)?

 English is not my first language but all of my studies were taught in English.
 Do I need to take an English language test?

 This will depend on the University that you are interested in studying at as their entry requirements will differ.
 If an English language test is required by the University, this would be indicated on the university's own website.
 If you have any further questions regarding the English language requirement please write to the University directly.

 I cannot get an academic reference, what can I provide instead?

-Academic references are advised, these are usually referees who have taught you or worked with you throughout your academic career.
-However if you are unable to obtain academic references we would advise that you use professional referees that are able to write you references demonstrating the points outlined on the application form
+Including one academic reference is advised, these are usually referees who have taught you or worked with you throughout your academic career.
+However, if you are unable to obtain an academic reference for one of your references, we would advise that you use two professional referees for both references.
+Your professional referee(s) should write references demonstrating the points outlined on the application form.

 My internet access is limited.
 Can I submit a paper copy of the application form?